Haidinger's brush

 Simulated appearance of Haidinger's brush for vertically polarized light.
 Size and intensity exaggerated for clarity.
 Orientation varies with that of polarization of light source.

 Haidinger's brush, more commonly known as Haidinger's brushes is an image produced by the eye, an entoptic phenomenon, first described by Austrian physicist Wilhelm Karl von Haidinger in 1844.
 Haidinger saw it when he looked through various minerals that polarized light.

 Many people are able to perceive polarization of light.
-Haidinger's brushes may be seen as a yellowish horizontal bar or bow-tie shape (with "fuzzy" ends, hence the name "brush") visible in the center of the visual field against the blue sky viewed while facing away from the sun, or on any bright background.
+Haidinger's brushes may be seen as a yellowish horizontal bar or bow-tie shape (with "fuzzy" ends, hence the name "brush") visible in the center of the visual field against the blue sky viewed while facing approximately 90° from the sun, or on any bright background.
+Haidinger's yellow bar is observed perpendicular to the direction of light polarization (i.e., if light polarization is vertical, then Haidinger's yellow bar is observed horizontal - like around dawn and dusk, the natural skylight maximum polarization around the north and south horizon is almost vertical as per Rayleigh sky model and so Haidinger's yellow bar is observed horizontal).
+The perception of this effect vanishes within a few seconds due to neural adaptation unless the observer rotates the eyes (like by moving the head sideways).
 It typically occupies roughly 3–5 degrees of vision, about twice or three times the width of one's thumb held at arm's length.
-The direction of light polarization is perpendicular to the yellow bar (i.e., vertical if the bar is horizontal).
 Fainter bluish or purplish areas may be visible between the yellow brushes (see illustration).
 Haidinger's brush may also be seen by looking at a white area on many LCD flat panel computer screens (due to the polarization effect of the display), in which case it is often diagonal.

 Physiological causes

 Haidinger's brush is usually attributed to the dichroism of the xanthophyll pigment found in the macula lutea.
 As described by the Fresnel laws, the behavior and distribution of oblique rays in the cylindrical geometry of the foveal blue cones produce an extrinsic dichroism.
 The size of the brush is consistent with the size of the macula.

 It is thought that the macula's dichroism arises from some of its pigment molecules being arranged circularly; (the small proportion of circularly arranged molecules accounts for the faintness of the phenomenon.)
-Xanthophyll pigments tend to be parallel to the retinal ganglion cell axons that (because the fovea is not flat), are almost orthogonal to the fovea in its central part but nearly parallel in its outer region.
+Xanthophyll pigments tend to be parallel to the retinal ganglion cell axons that (because the fovea is not flat) are almost orthogonal to the fovea in its central part but nearly parallel in its outer region.
 As a result, two different areas of the fovea can be sensitive to two different degrees of polarization.